Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 ## Other event concepts in the platform
 Events are used in different scenarios in the platform.

 - Instance Events - Events that happen on a given instance.
 It could be created, saved, ++ This is stored to cosmos DB.
-This could be relevant to push to the event feed.
+The number of details in these events are higher than we would put on a event feed.
 - Application logic events - This is events where app developers could implement logic to get a specific behavoiour.
 Calculation, validation ++ This types of event is probably not relevant to push to the event feed.